kaltura/kaltura-player-rn/docs/setup-dev-environment.md

   - #### Link example app with local `kaltura-player-rn`.

       ```js
-      cd root_folder OR path to `kaltura-player-rn` in you system
+      cd root_folder OR path to `kaltura-player-rn` in your system
       yarn link

       cd root_folder/example OR path to `example` app